lokalized/lokalized-java/README.md

 Standard boolean operator precedence applies: `&&` binds tighter than `||`.

-Lokalized will automatically evaluate cardinality and ordinality for numbers if required by the expression.
-For example, in English, if I were to supply `bookCount` of `50`, this expression would evalute to `true`:
+Lokalized will automatically evaluate cardinality and ordinality for numbers or [`PluralOperands`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.html) if required by the expression. `PluralOperands` also expose their numeric value for ordinary numeric comparisons.
+For example, in English, if I were to supply `bookCount` of `50`, this expression would evaluate to `true`:

 ```text
 bookCount == CARDINALITY_OTHER